quantopian/coal-mine/README.md

 Data model
 ----------

-For each brick, we store:
+For each watcher, we store:

 * name
 * description